akuklev/HOCC/finitism.md

 finitary objects by means of minimalistic list of obviously non-problematic axioms.
 It was a part of a large [programm](https://en.wikipedia.org/wiki/Hilbert%27s_program) on developing secure foundations for mathematics proposed by D. Hilbert.
 Soon it was proven by K. Gödel, that no powerful mathematical theory could prove its own consistency let alone consistency of stronger systems.
-Around 1975,
-H. Friedman founded the [Reverse Mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics) programm, that resorts to the second best option: one seeks to work in the weakest possible system that allows to express and prove the quintessential theorems of a particular branch of mathematics, and to gauge the modelling capacity of particular theorems and theories on a linear scale.
+Mathematicians with interest for secure foundations resorted to the second best option: to identify the weakest possible system that allows to express and prove the quintessential theorems of a particular branch of mathematics, and stay within this system.
+The search for weakest systems to express and prove certain results is known as [Reverse Mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics).

-While some of the modern mathematics requires an extension of the standard ZFC (mostly TG), the so called ordinary mathematics, which certainly includes all mathematics pursued until the WW2, except the set theory inself, does not require the full power of ZFC.
+While some of the modern mathematics requires an extension of the standard ZFC (mostly TG), the so called ordinary mathematics, which certainly includes all mathematics pursued until the WW2, except the set theory itself, does not require the full power of ZFC.
 For ordinary mathematics, it is sufficient to work in a subsystem of ZFC, where the existence of von Neumann hierarchy stages beyond $V_{ω + n}$ (where $n$ is a fixed integer) cannot be shown.
 An even weaker subsystem with no constructible stages beyond $V_{ω + 1}$ is sufficient to prove